foxxyz/front-end-starter/README.md

 ----------

 1. Compile: `npm run build`
-2. Upload contents of `public` to a directory accessible by your web server.
+2. Upload contents of `dist` to a directory accessible by your web server.

 License
 -------